 Get quotes from other car insurance companies

-A defensive driving course not only offers beneficial driving and safety tips but may help you save on car insurance premiums.
-Many carriers offer a discount if you enroll and complete a defensive driving course.
-The only caveat is, make sure it is a course approved by the insurer before enrolling, so you can get the highest amount of savings.
+• Defensive driving courses: A defensive driving course not only offers beneficial driving and safety tips but may also help you save on car insurance premiums.
+Make sure the course is approved by the insurer before you enroll.

 Frequently asked questions